-Upon receipt, the employer must immediately post copies of the Decision and the Notice of Vote and of Hearing adjacent towith each of the earlier posted Notices to Employees of Application for Termination of Bargaining Rights.
-The employer must then confirm to the Board that it has completed the postings by filing with the Board by facsimile transmission a completed Confirmation of Posting (Form A-124).
+Upon receipt, the employer must immediately post copies of the Decision and the Notice of Vote and of Hearing with each of the earlier posted Notices to Employees of Application for Termination of Bargaining Rights.
+The employer must then confirm to the Board that it has completed the postings by filing with the Board a completed Confirmation of Posting (Form A-124).